 Call for emergency service if you experience any of the following before, during or after a storm:

 - Flickering lights

 Tampa & St. Petersburg’s 24-Hour Emergency Electrician

 When you’re in need of emergency electrical service, you need it now.
 We’ll dispatch one of our licensed electricians to your home or business day or night and fix the problem as quickly as possible.
-No one should have to suffer from the inconvenience of electrical problems, which is why you can count on the reliable team at Hoffman Electrical.
+No one should have to suffer from the inconvenience of electrical problems, which is why you can count on the reliable team at Hoffman Electrical & A/C.

-Contact Hoffman Electrical, Tampa, Clearwater, & St. Petersburg, Florida’s most trusted emergency electricians!
+Contact Hoffman Electrical & A/C, Tampa, Clearwater, & St. Petersburg, Florida’s most trusted emergency electricians!
 We are ready to assist you 24 hours a day!